-Socrates once said, “Speak, so that I may see you”.
+Socrates once said, “Speak, so that I may see you.”
 It has become one of the most quoted phrases throughout history.
 In the digital world, the equivalent to these wise words would be, “Show me your website, so that I may see you.”
 Nothing makes a statement like a neat and professional website.
-It is now a natural thing for any business, project, public figure, or influencer to have a website.
+It is now natural for any business, project, public figure, or influencer to have a website.

 In the beginning, building a website was a mission that only those with a solid technical background could accomplish.
-As more and more non-tech savvy people needed to build websites, a website builder became the perfect solution.
+As more and more non-tech-savvy people needed to build websites, a website builder became the perfect solution.
 In the upcoming pages, you shall find out the answers to all your questions about a website builder.
 In other words, we will go through all the steps to building a website for your business from scratch, regardless of your technical skills.

 Why Should My Business Have a Website?